Your audience

 I'm equal parts evaluator, coach, facilitator, strategist, creative, and change-maker.

-I am based in the Mile High City (Denver, CO) and work worldwide.
+I am based in beautiful San Marcos (just north of San Diego, California) and work worldwide.
 I am committed to inclusion and anti-racism, which I embed deeply in my work.
 (Here's one example.)
-My pronouns are she/her and they/them.
+My pronouns are they/them and she/her.

 Consulting + Coaching Services